 The Critical Care fellowship at UPMC Harrisburg is a two-year, ACGME-approved program that offers 3 positions each year for candidates who have completed an ACGME-accredited residency in Internal Medicine or Emergency Medicine.
-Its mission is to combine an innovative, evidence-based, multidisciplinary learning experience with a compassionate, patient-centric approach to healthcare reflective of the core values of its faculty and leadership, mindful of the importance of a good work-life balance for the trainee with strong advocacy for equality, diversity and inclusion.
-It is an exciting new program, beginning July 2023, in close partnership with the world’s first dedicated critical care training program founded in 1961 at the University of Pittsburgh Medical Center.
+Our mission is to combine an innovative, evidence-based, multidisciplinary learning experience with a compassionate, patient-centric approach to healthcare reflective of the core values of our faculty and leadership, mindful of the importance of a good work-life balance for the trainee with strong advocacy for equality, diversity and inclusion.
+Our is a new program, beginning July 2023, in close partnership with the world’s first dedicated critical care training program founded in 1961 at the University of Pittsburgh Medical Center.

 In the first 2 weeks of fellowship, fellows will be given the chance to adjust to the UPMC system and to living in Harrisburg.
 During this period, a “Fellows Boot Camp” will be held consisting of hands-on sessions on ventilator management, point of care ultrasound (POCUS), difficult airway management and procedural training on central/arterial line insertion, thoracentesis, chest tube insertion and management, etc. at our surgical skills laboratory.
 They will also be given a chance to shadow an attending to see the daily workflow of the program’s primary service, the Medical/Surgical ICU (MSICU) rotation.